gwdistsys18/dist-sys-practice/notes/big-data/beginner/bigdata-lab-hadoop/index.md

 Serializer/Deserializer, writes parsed result to table, submits a HiveQL query to retrieve the total requests per OS for a given time frame, and writes the query result to S3 bucket.

+## Learning Outcomes

+- How to set up an EMR cluster
+- How to use Hive Script to process data

 ## Official Links

 [QwikLab: Analyze Big Data with Hadoop](https://awseducate.qwiklabs.com/focuses/19?parent=catalog)